Title: I Will Teach You To Be Rich: No Guilt, No Excuses, No B.S., Just a 6-Week Program That Works

 My fiance wanted me to read this and see if it was any good.
 I didn’t have high hopes for it going in (I’d previously unsubscribed from Ramit’s email list for misogyny and fatphobia), but I was determined to power through.

-Of course, there was the requisite fatphobia that comes with personal finance books (bad budgets are fat, good budgets that you’ve put work into are fit and toned).
+Of course, there was the requisite fatphobia that comes with personal finance books (bad budgets are fat, good budgets are fit and toned).
 There was also a healthy dose of condescension.
 Ramit has a tone of “I know more about this than you” and “this is so simple you’re stupid/lazy for not doing this before.”
 There was also a surprising dose of misogyny – comparing choosing between two investment brokerages to choosing between “two hot blonde twins,” for example.

 I finally gave up – or, more accurately, rage-quit – at page 117.
 The heading on that page was “What If You Don’t Make Enough Money?” and I was thrilled – finally a financial advice book that takes poverty and minimum wage into account!
 And then the entire premise was people actually have more wiggle room in their budget than they realize, they just don’t want to change their spending.
 The two examples I got through before closing the book: